Summer Sale- Special Discount Limited Time 65% Offer - Ends in 0d 00h 00m 00s - Coupon code: netdisc

 D.

-What do embeddings in Large Language Models (LLMs) represent?
+What does in-context learning in Large Language Models involve?

 Options: